WICG/display-locking/explainer.md

       discoverable by find-in-page or tab order navigation.
-It is possible that this decision will be left up to the script author by allowing an options dictionary to be passed to acquireDisplayLock, which would dictate whether the content modified is searcabhe (e.g. { searchable: true }).
+It is possible that this decision will be left up to the script author by allowing an options dictionary to be passed to acquireDisplayLock, which would dictate whether the content modified is searchable (e.g. { searchable: true }).
 * Dealing with exceptions in callbacks.
-    * If a callback throws an exception, then we need to someone propagate that knowledge to the script.
+    * If a callback throws an exception, then we need to somehow propagate that knowledge to the script.
 The current thinking is that this causes the returned promise to be rejected, and any scheduled continuations do not run.